zufanka/goteborgmij24/README.md

 In this course you will learn how to use Python for journalism.

-In the first week you will tackle the basics of programming.
+In the first two weeks you will tackle the basics of programming.

-In the second week you apply these concepts to scraping websites.
+Then you will apply these concepts to scraping websites.

-In the third week you are going to learn the `pandas` library and learn the basics of data analysis.
+During our 2.5 days together in Gothenburg, you will learn the `pandas` library and learn the basics of data analysis.

-The grand ambition is to make a data story together during two and a half day in person class in Gothenburg.

 ## Course structure
 **Start**: 12.11.2024